 Anthony Vaver is the author and publisher of EarlyAmericanCrime.com, a website that explores crime, criminals, and punishments from America’s past.
 He has a Ph.D. from the State University of New York at Stony Brook and an M.L.S. from Rutgers University, and he is currently working on a new book about early American criminals.
 He has never spent a night in jail, but he was once falsely accused of shoplifting.

 Find Bound with an Iron Chain at:

-Bound with an Iron Chain is an Amazon.com Bestseller in the categories of Colonial American History and English History!
+Bound with an Iron Chain is an Amazon.com Bestseller in the subject categories of Colonial American History, English History, and Immigrants!

 “Bound with an Iron Chain is a fascinating, detailed, and eye-opening look at a little-discussed historical phenomenon: the systematic transportation of more than 50,000 criminals from Great Britain to colonial America in the eighteenth century.
 Anthony Vaver writes with great clarity, always with an eye to including an original, colorful anecdote.
 Whether you are student or scholar, historian or genealogist, reading this book will have you thinking in new ways about what it meant to be enslaved or free in early America.
 I thoroughly enjoyed and learned so much from this book.”

 —Devoney Looser, Professor of English and 18th-Century Studies, University of Missouri

 “With a skillful blend of historical accuracy and engaging narrative, Bound with an Iron Chain retells the long lost tale of convicts who were transported unwillingly by the boatload to America’s shores and like ne’er-do-well nephews were conveniently forgotten.”